CloudLabs-MOC/AZ400-DesigningandImplementingMicrosoftDevOpsSolutions/Instructions/Labs/AZ400_M04_L10_Integrate_Azure_Key_Vault_with_Azure_DevOps.md

    ![Architecture Diagram](images/lab10-architecture-new.png)

+# Exercise 0: Configure the lab prerequisites

-## Set up an Azure DevOps organization
+## Task 2: Set up an Azure DevOps organization

+In this exercise, you will set up the prerequisites for the lab, which consist of a new Azure DevOps project with a repository based on the [eShopOnWeb](https://github.com/MicrosoftLearning/eShopOnWeb).

 1. On your lab VM open **Edge Browser** on desktop and navigate to https://go.microsoft.com/fwlink/?LinkId=307137.